NEDERLANDS // ENGLISH

 I like observation rides a lot.
 But unfortunately, this Ferris wheel remains closed today.
 So please don’t expect any aerial photos of those great (yeah right) Vekoma coasters.

 I’m not interested in spinning rides…

-… but spinning coasters can be quite fun.
-Most of our fellow visitors seem to agree, which results in a 50-minute queue for Montaña Rusa Torbellino.
+… but spinning coasters are okay.
+Most guests seem to agree, which results in a 50-minute queue for Montaña Rusa Torbellino.
 It’s not busy at all, but operations are unbelievably slow.
 Let’s hope that the actual ride experience is fun.

 Unfortunately, this turns out to be a very tame ride.
 Torbellino is a Chinese copy of the classic Reverchon spinning coaster, but the drops are notably less steep in this version.
-I don’t consider this as a bad thing, because I really don’t trust those cheap Chinese rollercoasters.
-Arriving in the station alive, that was my main wish here.
+I don’t consider this as a bad thing, because I really don’t trust those cheap Chinese roller coasters.
+Arriving in the station alive, that was my main goal.

-Parque de la Costa offers a total of four rollercoasters, but one of them is hidden in a remote corner of the park.
-I’m talking about El Vigía, which can be seen in the far left corner of this map.
+Parque de la Costa offers a total of four roller coasters, but one of them is hidden in a remote corner of the park.
+I’m talking about El Vigía, which can be seen on the far left side of this map.

 El Vigía may be tucked away, but its location is beautiful nonetheless.
 It can be found at the shores of the Luján River.
 This creates a tropical atmosphere, which is perfectly complemented by today’s weather conditions.

 Just like the park’s other coasters, El Vigía is a standard model.
 In this case, we’re talking about a large Tivoli coaster manufactured by Zierer.
 This ride can be found at many amusement parks, but it’s almost never integrated in an artificial mountain.
 I think that this is one of the better looking Zierers in the world and those happy passengers in the next photo seem to agree.